Johanna Johansson on Using Customer-driven Content Marketing to Drive Business Growth

 2. What are some key KRAs of a content marketer?

-I think in a lot of companies, marketing hasn't been as close to the customers as we should be.
+I think in a lot of companies, marketing hasn't been as close to the customers as it should be.
 It's important to establish a close relationship with the customer success team because that's where all the good intel comes from.
 Marketers should ask questions such as - how did the customers come to us in the first place?
 What were their pain points?
 What were the challenges?
 Why did they choose us?
 Everyone talks about being customer-driven but marketing is pretty far away from that.

 3. What is your perspective on the quality versus quantity debate?

-It's hard because we always want to do more, but I think with experience, also comes the ability to prioritize but it goes back to the customers again.
+It's hard because we always want to do more, but I think with experience also comes the ability to prioritize but it goes back to the customers again.
 Call it customer-driven marketing, call it empathetic content marketing, whatever the next buzzword is, but the customer and their journey should really be the root of what your focus should be on as a content marketer.
-That will be your source of information and hard data in terms of, what customers need, how they came to you, what issues were they experiencing, etc. And then you can use that quantitative and qualitative data to focus on a specific topic that will have the biggest impact.
+That will be your source of information and hard data in terms of what customers need, how they came to you, what issues were they experiencing, etc. And then you can use that quantitative and qualitative data to focus on a specific topic that will have the biggest impact.

 Everyone wants content to be fast, but you need to stay with a topic for quite a big chunk of time to really see the impact.
 And it's like a cliche and it's old, but it's a marathon, not a sprint.